-Spring 2017 SOLE Course is closed for applications.
 Spring 2018 SOLE course applications will open in the Fall 2017 semester.

 Imagine this, that you’re camping during spring break 3 miles from mainland, on North Carolina’s remote coastal Bear island, responsible for 8 students and 2 other junior staff members.
 The weather has been perfect but tomorrow morning a huge storm with 25 mph winds and heavy lightening is expected to develop.
 And tomorrow is your last day; time to head home.
 What do you do?

 Student Outdoor Leadership Expeditions is the most indepth, long term leadership development program on campus.
 And the most fun.
 It is unlike any other course or training program you ever had.

 SOLE is a 25+ day training program in rock climbing, whitewater kayaking/rafting, mountain biking, paddleboarding, leadership and teaching.
 Each course ends with the 7-8 day Culmination Expedition.
 You will plan, organize and run Culmination, using everything you learned in the course to get your group through miles of class III rapids, setup camp, and deal with ‘hangry’ peers.

 During Culmination, you lead with a peer on at least 2 different days.
 On these days you’re responsible for your group, from when to wake up, what to cook, to tracking pace and location on the river, to handling any issues, real or planned that arise.

 Upon successful completion of the SOLE course, you’ll have the skills to work for various public or private guide companies, including RecSports Outdoor Program.